interval1066/filecryptor/README.md

 No PKI, no super infrastructure stuff, just something with a nice interface to experiment with.
 I envisioned using this as a starting point for porting different encryption algorithms to various platforms.
 IN NO WAY would I use this as my main encryption application, there are a lot better applications for that.
 Might not be a bad starting point for better application though.

 ## To do:
+- [ ] Profile serialization way too complex, implement as a dacorator pattern
 - [ ] Switch over or add cmake style build scripts
 - [ ] Workout of profile action (still needs a little design work)
 - [ ] Adapt the encryption/decryption action to buffered file device (the current code just encrypts/decrypts a string)